UniqueName12345/OurAPK/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+(Note: a-lot-of-free-time and patience is optional when using Android Studio)

 ```
-android-studio, a-lot-of-free-time, patience
+android-studio (or another apk builder program), a-lot-of-free-time, patience
 ```

 ### Installing

-This is how you are going to build the APK
+This is how you are going to build the APK.

 1. Open Android Studio.
 You can do this using the command listed below: